 Meeting in Pittsburgh, women of the Methodist Protestant Church organize the Woman’s Foreign Missionary Society.

-Women’s Home Missionary Society of the Methodist Protestant Church is established.
+Women’s Home Missionary Society of the Methodist Episcopal Church is established.

 Woman’s Missionary Society of the Evangelical Association is created.

 The Methodist Episcopal General Conference recognizes the Woman’s Home Missionary Society.

 Woman’s Home and Foreign Missionary Society of the United Evangelical Church is established.

 The Woman’s Home Missionary Society of the Methodist Protestant Church is organized.